clanfear/CSSS508/Lectures/Week6/CSSS508_week6_loops.md

 Usually in a `for()` loop, you aren't just printing output, but want to store results from calculations in each iteration somewhere.

-To do that, figure out what you want to store, and **pre-allocate** an object of the right size as a placeholder (typically with zeroes or missing values as placeholders).
+To do that, figure out what you want to store, and **pre-allocate** an object of the right size as a placeholder (typically with missing values as placeholders).

 Examples of what to pre-allocate based on what you store: